 - menstrual period irregularities in women

 The pituitary gland regulates many important bodily processes by releasing hormones into the bloodstream.
 Some of the key hormones include:

-- Growth hormone – influences a person’s height, contributes to bone and muscle building and controls the build-up of body fat
+- Growth hormone – influences a person’s height, contributes to bone and muscle building and influences the control of body fat.

 - Thyroid stimulating hormone (TSH) – stimulates the thyroid gland to produce the hormone thyroxine, which regulates energy expenditure.